jkind9/StockTradingSim/readme.txt

 Calculate (annualized) Parkinson volatility from stocks up to current date of options contract

-For each row of stocks data, output a call and put option
+For each row of options data, output a call and put option from the MC-BS model

 Figure out how to use these indicators in a robust trading strategy